Rain Barrel Art Project 2018

 The Rain Barrel Art Project was created to promote the use of rain barrels throughout the Ohio River Valley through a creative and educational medium.
 The project is now in its 6th year.

 Rain barrels continue to grow in popularity across the country.
 However, one of its biggest drawbacks is their dull appearance.
-Some people are less likely to use them given their negative aesthetic impact to residential and commercial landscaping, even though they conserve water and save money.
+Some people are less likely to use them given the lack of aesthetic value they offer to residential and commercial landscaping, even though they conserve water and save money.
 We believe that producing beautiful artistic rain barrels that have unique painted details will make them more desirable and naturally promote their use.

 The Rain Barrel Art Project is designed to educate people on environmental issues like storm water runoff, watersheds and water conservation.